Indicators

 var namedIndicator = rsiShort.Over(rsiLong, "RSI Division");

-named_indicator = IndicatorExtensions.Over(rsi_short, rsi_long, "RSI Division")
+named_indicator = IndicatorExtensions.over(rsi_short, rsi_long, "RSI Division")

 Weighted Average